fChristenson/My-life-as-a-programmer/README.md

 ### Comments

-> I'm 27 year old and just starting to learn coding.
-When I see younger kids learn coding I feel they will have an unfair advantage over me since they are learning before me.
-What should I do?

-> I love writing code but I hate debugging it.
-How do I get over this hump?
-Finding the bug is easy.
-Usually I write pretty understandable code, but when I find the bug, it annoys me, and then it takes me a long time to find out how to fix it.

-> What is the best way to find and hire a freelancer?

-> My sister thinks she's so great because she builds all of her software from the bottom up with C. She calls me a noob when I use Ruby to build a tic-tac-toe game and says that I'll never have as good of fundamentals as her.
-How do I tell her off?

-> I just had a production bug.
-How should I deal with it?

-> I am the only female on our software development team at work.
-Is this a common occurrence?

-> I don't want to be a software engineer anymore.
-What are some transferable skills?

-> I never went to a good school, college, or university.
-Can I still become a good programmer and get recruited by the top companies?

-> I keep getting distracted while coding a project or a problem that isn't challenging enough.
-What can I do?

-> I'm a software engineer at Google, but I don't work very hard and don't care about getting promoted or finding a better job.
-Am I lazy?

 > I have been working as a software developer for several years and I got fired last year and can't find any job, should I consider to start my own company?

 > I failed my software engineering internship.
 I feel so sad and overwhelmed.
 I would do anything to solve an issue which I diagnosed in the first place, but after two weeks in front of Eclipse, I just couldn't figure it out.
 What should I do now?